On this page:

 The New Zealand electronic Prescription Service 'Getting Started' guide is written for general practices and pharmacies to enable a smooth transition to NZePS:

-- If all items on the prescription have been dispensed, the pharmacist will receive a message advising that the prescription is no longer available and has been fully dispensed.
+If all items on the ePrescription have been dispensed, the pharmacist will receive a message advising the ePrescription is no longer available and has been fully dispensed.